Covid 19 - Corona Virus

 Beginning of April to end of September

-Tuesday, Wednesday and Thursday: House open - 2pm - 5pm.
-(Site opens 1:30pm including Visitor Centre, the Old Barn, and the playground and the house itself opens at 2pm).
+Tuesday, Wednesday, Thursday and Sundays: House open - 2pm - 5pm.
 Last admission to the site is 4.30pm.
 Open at other times for special events and activities

 October and November